auth0-tutorials/vapor-tutorial/build-your-first-swift-web-app-with-vapor.md

 ```

-> Note: on version 1.1, Vapor already generates this code when you create a new project.
+> Note: starting on version 1.1, Vapor already generates this code when you create a new project.
 But it's here just in case things change, considering that Vapor is in such a fast development pace.

 After that, run the two following commands.